 How to Make Lemon & Spice Weight Loss Tea

 Squeeze lemon and add remaining ingredients into hot water and stir.
 You may use any type of vinegar although we prefer apple cider vinegar for taste.
 10 drops of vinegar is perfect for this recipe.
 A 1/16 tsp of cayenne is equivalent to "a pinch".

 Drink in the morning upon waking, a 1/2 hr before meals, or sip slowly after meals.
 You may enjoy this tea 1-2x a day or as directed by your practitioner.

 Lemon & Spice Weight Loss Tea combines peppy cayenne and zesty lemon for a tea that delivers gusto and verve.
 One sip of piping hot Lemon & Spice Tea will brighten your cloudy morning mind and warm you up from head to toe.
 Sour lemon and apple cider vinegar awaken your senses.
 Brightly pungent cayenne pepper will warm you to your core.
 Add a little honey for sweetness that also scrapes fat and toxins, and this tea becomes a metabolic boost that makes you feel great.

-Lemon, honey, vinegar and cayenne form a classic, vivacious Ayurvedic blend to boost fat digestion and metabolism.
-Vinegar and lemon impart a strong sour taste, encouraging the free flow of bile from your liver and gall bladder to your gut.
-After drinking Lemon & Spice tea, a warm sensation about the midriff will confirm these effects.
+This is a classic, vivacious Ayurvedic blend to boost fat digestion and metabolism.
+After drinking Lemon & Spice tea, a warm sensation deep in your belly will confirm these effects.

 Bile & Fat Reduction